betloreilly/opensearch/opensearch_workshop_final.md

 #### The nested type (and when you actually need it)

-If you store an array of objects without `nested`, Lucene flattens everything—easy to index, easy to get wrong in queries.
+If you store an array of objects without `nested`, Lucene flattens everything ; easy to index, easy to get wrong in queries.
 Use `nested` when multiple fields must match within the same array item.
 The trade‑off: each nested item becomes a hidden Lucene document.

 > 1 product with 10 reviews = 11 Lucene docs (1 parent + 10 nested)